mkjeff/secs4net/README.md

 About the v2, it is almost done. but it is hard to be compatible with v1.
 .net core is the mainstream already, opposite .net framework stop on the maintainacee stage.
 That's why `2.0.0-RC01` was deprecated and no more continued.

-As first mention above, as an implementation reference, I would try to keep the source code is clean and easy to understanding.
+As mention above, as an implementation reference, I would try to keep the source code is clean and easy to understanding.
 Product support is not my goal coz I'm not in this industry for a long time.

 If you already use secs4net in your product and can't migrate your system to `.NET 6.0`.
 I'd recommend using the fork version from [@TiltonJH](https://github.com/TiltonJH/secs4net).